dustinober1/Ebook_AI-Powered_Instructional_Design/docs/chapters/01-ai-fundamentals.md

 - **Productivity**: **Otter.ai** (meeting transcription), **Notion AI**.

 > [!TIP]
+> [!TIP]
-> Tools evolve rapidly.
+Tools evolve rapidly.
 Focus on the *category* of the tool (e.g., "AI Voice Generator") rather than becoming dependent on a single brand.

 ## 6. Evaluating AI Tools: A Framework for IDs